Donna Lednicky, Director of Business Operations

 Board of Trustees

-Michael Duplantier is a native New Orleanian and a practicing attorney.
-He has been actively engaged in preservation advocacy in New Orleans for more than forty years, and served as a founding commissioner of the CBD Historic District Landmarks Commission in 1978.
-He recently completed two terms on the board of Save Our Cemeteries and served as its president in 2010.
-Michael was on the Louisiana Landmarks Society Board in the early 1990s and again in 2001-2002, and is an active member of the LLS advocacy committee.
-For the past twenty-two years, Michael and his wife Bettye have resided in their 1860 Henry Howard-designed Greek Revival townhouse in the Lafayette Square historic district in downtown New Orleans.
+Michael Duplantier is a native New Orleanian and a retired attorney.
+He has been actively engaged in preservation work in New Orleans for more than forty-five years, and served as a founding commissioner of the CBD Historic District Landmarks Commission in 1978.
+Michael was first on the Louisiana Landmarks Society Board in 1984, served again from 2001-2002, and re-joined the board in 2016.
+He served as second vice-president and first vice-president these past two years, and has been active on the LLS advocacy committee.
+For the past twenty-four years, Michael and his wife Bettye have resided in their 1860 Henry Howard-designed Greek Revival townhouse on Baronne Street in the Lafayette Square historic district in downtown New Orleans.

 Over the years, James Logan developed a specialized practice with recognized expertise in historic preservation litigation and administrative procedures.
 He has served on the boards of numerous neighborhood associations, historic preservation organizations and planning groups, most notably on the board and as vice-president of the Vieux Carre Property Owners, Residents & Associates in the mid-1990s, and as a longtime trustee with the Louisiana Landmarks Society, including two terms as President in 1996-2000.
 Post-Katrina, he served on the Bring New Orleans Back Commission as a member of its Historic Preservation Sub-committee.
 More recently, he has been an Advisor to the National Trust for Historic Preservation, including a stint on the National Trust’s Law and Public Policy Committee.

 Louis attended St. Martin's Episcopal School where he received the Art Award in his Junior and Senior years.
-He took art lessons from John McCrady in French Quarter.
+He took art lessons from John McCrady in the French Quarter.
 He graduated from Tulane University in 1974.
 He was an Art History major and took Sam Wilson’s class at Tulane.
 He worked as Registrar of the Louisiana State Museum 1977-1978.
 He received an MBA from Tulane 1980.
 From 1980 until his retirement in 2013 he worked in banking (mostly at JPMorgan Chase and local predecessor bank, First Commerce Corp.).
 One exception: In 1984-1985 he had a small company producing art prints.
-From 1992 to 1998 he lived in Alexandria, Louisiana, working at Rapides Bank.
-He is on the Board of Directors of the River Oaks Square Arts Center.
+From 1992 to 1998 he lived in Alexandria, Louisiana, working at Rapides Bank, where he was on the Board of Directors of the River Oaks Square Arts Center.

-Nathan Lott has been Coordinator for the Greater New Orleans Water Collaborative since the fall of 2015.
-Prior to that, he lived in Virginia where he served as Executive Director of the Virginia Conservation Network and also as Public Relations Specialist for the Virginia Department of Conservation and Recreation.
-Nathan is the author of a guidebook, 60 Hikes within 60 Miles: Richmond, published in 2005 and revised in 2010.
-Having completed a B.A. in Journalism and Mass Communications, cum laude, from Samford University, Nathan completed his Masters of Preservation Studies from Tulane University in 2015.
-He is married to Elizabeth Mangham Lott, senior pastor of Saint Charles Avenue Baptist Church, here in New Orleans.
+Nathan Lott is staff director for the Water Collaborative of Greater New Orleans, where he has worked since 2015.
+He previously served as Executive Director of the Virginia Conservation Network and also as Public Relations Specialist for the Virginia Department of Conservation and Recreation.
+Nathan is the author of a guidebook, 60 Hikes within 60 miles: Richmond, and was project manager for Capt.
+John Smith's Trail on the James River, a boat and auto tour.
+Having earned a B.A. in Journalism and Mass Communications from Samford University, Nathan completed his Master's of Preservation Studies from Tulane University in 2015, receiving the Outstanding Thesis Award for his research on climate change in cultural heritage.
+He is married to Elizabeth Mangham Lott, senior pastor of Saint Charles Avenue Baptist Church.